 Best NYC Cannoli’s (Map)

-And there you have it my friends, these are the spots to get the best cannoli in NYC according to yours truly.
+And there you have it, these are the spots to get the best cannoli in NYC according to yours truly.
 Let me know if you think I missed a spot.